 Ranger traps are either extraordinary or supernatural; extraordinary traps are Type: mechanical, and supernatural traps are Type: magic.
 Some of the traps listed below may be set as extraordinary traps or as magical (supernatural) traps; learning such a trap lets a ranger set it either way.
 An extraordinary trap has a –2 penalty to its DC.
 An extraordinary trap lasts 1 day per ranger level or until it is triggered, whichever comes first.
 A magical trap lasts only 1 hour per level or until triggered, whichever comes first.
 A trap’s DC decreases by 1 for each full day (or hour, for a magical trap) that passes after it is set.
 Traps marked with an asterisk (*) add to or modify the effects of another trap; a ranger can add one of these trap types to any standard ranger trap (this costs 1 additional use of the trap ability).

-When the trap is triggered, it also creates a momentary loud noise equivalent to the audible alarm version of alarm.
+When this trap is triggered, it creates a momentary loud noise equivalent to the audible alarm version of alarm.

 A ranger can only add this to a fire trap.
 If the triggering creature fails its Reflex save, it catches on fire, taking 1d6 points of fire damage at the start of its turn for 1d4 rounds.
 The burning creature can attempt a new save as a full-round action.
 Dropping and rolling on the ground grants a +4 bonus on this save.